coreyrobins/Filesystem-Project/README.md

 CMSC 216, Spring 2012, Project #4, Public Tests

+This project emulates the basic functionality of a filesystem, written in C. The main code is contained in the file "filesystem.c".

 * Overview:

   There are 9 public tests.
 The first five public tests (public01 -